Haganah: Reorganization

-War of Independence
+1948 Arab-Israeli War

-After the British announced they would withdraw from Palestine, and the United Nations approved the partition of Palestine, the 1947-48 Civil War in Mandatory Palestine broke out.
+After the British announced they would withdraw from Palestine, and the United Nations approved the partition of Palestine, the 1947–1948 civil war in Mandatory Palestine broke out.
 The Haganah played the leading role in the Yishuv's war with the Palestinian Arabs.
 Initially, it concentrated on defending Jewish areas from Arab raids, but after the danger of British intervention subsided as the British withdrew, the Haganah went on the offensive and seized more territory.
 Following the Israeli Declaration of Independence and the start of the 1948 Arab–Israeli War on May 15, 1948, the Haganah, now the army of the new state, engaged the invading armies of the surrounding Arab states.

 On May 28, 1948, less than two weeks after the creation of the state of Israel on May 15, the provisional government created the Israel Defense Forces, merging the Haganah, Irgun, and Lehi, although the other two groups continued to operate independently in Jerusalem and abroad for some time after.
-The re-organisation led to several conflicts between Ben-Gurion and the Haganah leadership, including what was known as The Generals' Revolt and the dismantling of the Palmach.
+The reorganization led to several conflicts between Ben-Gurion and the Haganah leadership, including what was known as The Generals' Revolt and the dismantling of the Palmach.

 Famous members of the Haganah included Yitzhak Rabin, Ariel Sharon, Rehavam Ze'evi, Dov Hoz, Moshe Dayan, Yigal Allon and Dr. Ruth Westheimer.

 The Museum of Underground Prisoners in Jerusalem commemorates the activity of the underground groups in the pre-state period, recreating the everyday life of those imprisoned there.

-Pal-Heib Unit
+Pal-Heib Unit for Bedouins

 Some Bedouins had longstanding ties with nearby Jewish communities.
 They helped defend these communities in the 1936–1939 Arab revolt in Palestine.
 During the 1948 Arab–Israeli War, some Bedouins of Tuba formed an alliance with the Haganah defending Jewish communities in the Upper Galilee against Syria.
 Some were part of a Pal-Heib unit of the Haganah.
 Sheik Hussein Mohammed Ali Abu Yussef of Tuba was quoted in 1948 as saying, "Is it not written in the Koran that the ties of neighbors are as dear as those of relations?
 Our friendship with the Jews goes back for many years.
 We felt we could trust them and they learned from us too".